papnori/temporal-ecs-terraform/local-temporal-server/README.md

 **Happy local development! 🚀**

-Made with ☕️and ✨ by Nora
+Made with ☕️ and ✨ by Nora

 </div>